Margaret Stohl: Book festivals

-Stohl co-founded two literacy-based non-profits for teen and youth, the YALLFest book festival in Charleston, South Carolina in 2011 (with her former writing partner, Kami Garcia, as well as Jonathan Sanchez of Charleston's Blue Bicycle Books) and the YALLWest book festival in Santa Monica, California in 2014 (with best-selling author and friend, Melissa de la Cruz).
-The two festivals are the largest dedicated youth and teen festivals in the United States.
-As an outspoken LGBT advocate and parent of a non-binary child, Stohl is also a regional board member for Facing History and Ourselves, an organization dedicated to advocating empathy and eliminating bias (whether based on race, religion, gender or sexuality) in schools.
+Stohl co-founded two literacy-based non-profits for teen and youth, the YALLFest book festival in Charleston, South Carolina in 2011 (with her former writing partner, Kami Garcia, as well as Jonathan Sanchez of Charleston's Blue Bicycle Books) and the YALLWest book festival in Santa Monica, California in 2014 (with author and friend, Melissa de la Cruz).
+As an outspoken LGBT advocate, Stohl is also a regional board member for Facing History & Ourselves, an organization dedicated to advocating empathy and eliminating bias (whether based on race, religion, gender or sexuality) in schools.